ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks

 Our approach was the only one tested that detected separate entities on a low-contrast image of cells.
 We showed that the learned feature mapping allows for an easier distinction of different object types compared with non-GAN approaches like SPACE.
 We attribute these performance gains to two key factors: First, GANs produce sharper reconstructions compared to VAEs \cite{wang2021generative}; second, the cyclic architecture of \cycleGANli provides additional training feedback for the generators, which can be effectively leveraged.
 Hence, our approach effectively addresses a common criticism of object-centric representation learning: the purported inability of GAN-based methods to handle large numbers of objects \cite{yang2022promising,yang2024benchmarking}.

 Debate persists over whether object slots should be conditioned on previously recovered objects.
 Crawford and Pineau add such a condition to prevent duplicate detections, but it is intractable and scales poorly \cite{crawford2019spatially}.
-SPACE replaces it with a mean-field, parallel detector that is more scalable yet ignores inter-object dependencies \cite{lin2020space}. \cycleGANli sidesteps both issues: a differentiable top-k locator yields tractable proposals, while the GAN discriminator—with self-attention and non-maximum suppression—penalises duplicates, letting slots remain mutually dependent \cite{vaswani2017attention}.
+SPACE replaces it with a mean-field, parallel detector that is more scalable yet ignores inter-object dependencies \cite{lin2020space}. \cycleGANli sidesteps both issues: a differentiable top-k locator yields tractable proposals, while the GAN discriminator with self-attention and non-maximum suppression penalizes duplicates, letting slots remain mutually dependent \cite{vaswani2017attention}.
 This combination keeps the model scalable without the weight-growth or sequential bottlenecks that hamper current approaches.